couchbaselabs/docs-ng/content/couchbase-sdk-java-1.4/using-the-apis.markdown

 You can think of the `AtomicReference` as a thread safe container that you can use to pass around objects.
 If you need to pass around primitives, there are also direct implementations like `AtomicBoolean`, `AtomicInteger` and so forth.

-One more word on the thread pool for listeners: by default a dynamic thread pool is created and managed per `CouchbaseClient`, but you can pass in your own one if you wan to share pool resources either from your application or if you are using listeners on multiple `CouchbaseClient` instances.
-See the configuration section for details, but if you pass in your own one don't forget to shut it down on your own when it is not needed anymore.
+One more word on the thread pool for listeners: by default a dynamic thread pool is created and managed per `CouchbaseClient`, but you can pass in your own thread pool if you wan to share pool resources either from your application or if you are using listeners on multiple `CouchbaseClient` instances.
+See the configuration section for details, but if you pass in your own, don't forget to shut it down when it is not needed anymore.

 ### Bullet-Proof Futures and Listeners
-Asynchronous operations differ a little to their synchronous counterparts in that they don't raise an exception if something goes wrong - since there is no thread where it makes sense.
+Asynchronous operations differ a little to their synchronous counterparts in that they don't raise an exception if something goes wrong because there is no thread where it makes sense.
 Of course, if you decide to block finally then there will be exceptions raised.

 Even if a method that returns a future doesn't block the calling thread until done, there can be an exception raised during a call like `client.set()`.
-Every key-based operation eventually goes down to a node, which has a input queue.
-If this queue is full (because the supplier (you) outpaces the consumer (the network)), a `InvalidStateException` is raised, telling you that it tried to wait for a given amount of time to inser the operation, but it still wasn't possible.
-This setting (`opQueueMaxBlockTime`) is set to 10 seconds by default and is tunable.
-The default (and also tunable) size of this input queue is 16384 (per node).
+Every key-based operation eventually goes down to a node, which has an input queue.
+If this queue is full (because the supplier (you) outpaces the consumer (the network)), an `InvalidStateException` is raised, telling you that it tried to wait for a given amount of time to insert the operation, but it still wasn't possible.
+This setting, `opQueueMaxBlockTime`, is set to 10 seconds by default and is tunable.
+The default size of this input queue is 16384 (per node), which is also tunable.

 ```java
 try {